teddy-ross/Picasso/README.md

 ## Extensions
 1. User can use the Up and Down arrow keys to navigate through the expression that they have evlautated in the current session.
 2. Generate expressions randomly - User can press the random button, which will create and show a randomly generated expression in the textfield.
 You can then evaluate by pressing the button or focusing the text box and hitting enter.
+3. User can use command/cntrl and +/- to zoom in and out of the image.
+User must click into text box.